For more information:

 Current plans call for replacing James Law Auditorium with a three-story building that will house the Flower-Sprecher Veterinary Library, modular resource center, and administrative offices.
 In addition, plans call for two additional, large, tiered lecture halls; a relocated dining area that will more effectively support food service needs and foster a greater sense of community; a multi-purpose Atrium that will effectively support large gatherings including the annual NYS Veterinary Conference; a larger footprint for the gross anatomy lab; a plethora of study spaces that will support both private, quiet study and group learning; and rain gardens and a green roof to creatively handle water run-off.

 Plans call for demolishing 68,000 square feet of existing space, replacing it with 65,000 square feet of new space, and renovating 33,000 square feet.
 The project is estimated to cost $63 million, much of which will be covered with state funds that have been allocated for capital projects with a portion coming from private support.
-Should the project proceed according to the current schedule, construction will begin in the summer of 2014 and conclude in 2017.
+Should the project proceed according to the current schedule, construction will begin in the late fall or early winter of 2014 and conclude in 2017.

 Check out the floor plans!